Central or local support, that is the question

 “The workload on certain departments is very concerning,” says President Sigbritt Karlsson.

-At the President’s request,was started in the autumn in order to increase efficiency and consistency within the organisation.
+At the President’s request, an analysis of KTH Royal Institute of Technology’s administration and operational support was started in the autumn in order to increase efficiency and consistency within the organisation.
 Sigbritt Karlsson notes that the reorganisation into five major schools also provides a reason to review what new requirements have emerged.

 A key issue in the review is what is best managed centrally, KTH-wide, and what is best managed locally by the schools.
 A progress report submitted on 5 February makes a distinction between where a person is employed and where that person is physically based.

 The authors of the report note that a function that is managed by central collective operational support does not necessarily have to be carried out by staff based in a central administration building.
 Instead, the staff in question, at least part of the time, may be based near teachers, researchers and students at the schools.
 This may be of great significance in terms of how accessible the function is perceived to be, according to the authors of the report, noting “Some tasks are best resolved by people meeting face to face”.

 The progress report focuses on the university administration (UA) and notes that KTH’s major expansion in the 2000s has had some undesirable effects.
 Since 2009, KTH’s turnover has increased by 46 percent.
 Both academic and technical/administrative staff have each increased by 26 percent.